SteelSeries/golisp/docs/language-reference.md

 escaped by backslashes. `write` performs discretionary output flushing and returns an unspecified value.

+### (read-string [_input-port_]) ###

+Reads characters from _input-port_ until it finds a terminating character or encounters end of line.
+The port is updated to point to the terminating character, or to end of line if no terminating character was found.
+`read-string` returns the characters, up to but excluding the terminating character, as a newly allocated string.

 ### (read [_input-port_]) ###

 Converts external representations of Scheme objects into the objects themselves.